stuebersystems/doc.quattropod.en/docs/ports.md

 | 443 |

-## How to query ports used by EZCast Pro
+## How to query ports used by QuattroPod

-Are certain features such as Chromecast not working when connecting to EZCast Pro via your network infrustructure?
+Are certain features such as Chromecast not working when connecting to QuattroPod via your network infrustructure?
 Microsoft has a Graphical User Interface tool called PortQueryUI which can be used to troubleshoot these kinds of scenarios with port connectivity issues.
 You can use this tool to troubleshoot TCP/IP connection issues.
 The utility reports the port status of TCP and UDP ports on a device that you select.

 ### Download PortQueryUI.exe